Metro League

 Tryouts/evaluations Processes

-• Evaluations will primarily consist of small-sided games and technical and/or physical activities.
+- Evaluations will primarily include small-sided games and technical and/or physical activities.

 Selection Process:

-• After all teams have been formed, if a player is not selected for a metro team, they will receive a notice and will be recommended to join our House League program.
+- After all teams have been formed, if a player is not selected for a metro team, they will receive a notice and be recommended to join our House League program.

 Under-age players:

-• Players must register for the appropriate age as described in tryout announcements unless recommended otherwise by the club's Technical Director.
-(For example, a U9 player may register for a U10 tryout if recommended by the Technical Director and deemed in the best interest of the player’s development).
+- Players must register for the appropriate age as described in tryout announcements unless the club's Technical Director recommends otherwise.
+(For example, a U9 player may register for a U10 tryout if recommended by the Technical Director and deemed in the best interest of the player's development).

 Criteria Considered